Lynching of Jay Lynch: Murder

 On March 3, 1919, while being held in Lamar in connection with the Wabash Railroad boxcar robbery in St. Louis, Lynch asked to use the jailhouse telephone.
 When Sheriff John Marion Harlow Jr. of Barton County opened his cell, Lynch fatally shot the sheriff with a gun he had earlier smuggled into the county jail.
 Harlow's son, Dick Harlow, heard the commotion and ran to save his father, but was also mortally wounded by Lynch and died a few days later.
 After shooting the sheriff and his son, Lynch fled the state and drove across the country.
 He was denied entry to Mexico and was arrested again in La Junta, Colorado, on May 13, 1919, and sent back to Missouri.

-Lynch pleaded guilty to murder.
-As there was no death penalty in Missouri, he was sentenced to life in prison.
+Lynch pleaded guilty to murder and was sentenced to life in prison.

 Lynching

 Fearing violence from the packed courthouse, presiding judge B. G. Thurman had the prisoner taken into his private office after the verdict to say goodbye to Lynch's family.
 In his office were the judge; Lynch's wife, baby, mother, and sister; and several deputies assigned to guard the prisoner.
 While Lynch was holding his child, 24 people burst into the office and overpowered the armed guards.
 The men put a noose around Lynch's neck and dragged him out of the courthouse.
 The noose's rope was thrown over a tree branch, but when he was strung up, it broke under the weight.
 Another, sturdier branch was chosen, and Lynch was hanged in front of a cheering crowd.